This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 The Challenges of Chronic Disease in Rural Areas: Chronic Obstructive Pulmonary Disease (COPD)

 Video focused on chronic obstructive pulmonary disease (COPD) in rural America.
-Experts discuss the high prevalence rate in rural areas, possible causes of the disparity, COPD treatment options, and how we can better understand and address this disease.
+Experts discuss the high prevalence rate in rural areas, possible causes, COPD treatment options, and how we can better understand and address this disease.

 Date: 06/2019